xan1242/TFRandomizerGUI/README.md

 5. Load the ISO in your emulator of choice (real PSP hardware untested, TODO)

+To see the effects of the recipe randomizer, you must start a new game.
+The recipe randomization will not work on a saved game.

 ## Requirements

 - [.NET Desktop Runtime 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) for your platform (most likely x64)